DateFebruary 9, 2013

 This starts with you creating a Vision of WHY we are doing all this and HOW we are going to make a difference in the world.
 Just targeting 25% growth for next year is not enough to get employees to engage and bring their A-game to work each day.
 You need a common vision that your leadership team consistently models from the top down so your team will adopt it and live it out in front of your customers.
 That is the type of culture that keeps great employees and gets more done.

-Get rid of them.
 Once you have done all you can do to cast a Clear and Compelling vision of what it takes to be a part of your team, and you’ve provided proper tools and training to do the job, you need to hold your team equally accountable to do it.
 When you let someone slide because they are “too valuable to lose,” you have an adverse affect on the rest of your team.
 Keeping a cancer on your team is worse that cutting it out and going through the process of healing again.
+Things rarely get better and usually get worse.

 “There is only one thing worse than training your staff then having them leave,